-A good way is to set long-term and short term tasks because not all tasks can be achieved in a single day, and you have to make your child understand this.
+A good way is to set long-term and short-term tasks because not all tasks can be achieved in a single day, and you have to make your child understand this.
 Every day is an opportunity to learn something new and that is how the process should appear to be.

 Teaching your child to prioritize tasks is an ongoing process.
 That is something your child will have to do daily.
 While they must learn it, this should be the primary focus of their day.
-Tell your children to prioritize tasks so that they can have time for themselves later in the day.
+How do you prioritize multiple tasks so that they you have time for yourself later in the day?

 Sometimes, interruptions come up, and kids can take longer than expected on a particular task.
-Though it is crucial to prioritize the tasks for kids so that they can make the most out of their time, parents should also be realistic about how much can actually be achieved.
-These practical tips will help your kid improve their time management skills and have time for fun and other activities.
+Though it is crucial to prioritize the tasks for kids so that they can make the most out of their time, parents should also be realistic about how much can actually be achieved. `

 Have more suggestions on how to help your child prioritize tasks?
 Leave your suggestions in the comments section below.